Triforce! Mailbag Special #52: Senile old farts forget where they are

 And I don't think he really did his research here, reaching out to the guy who mods

-of these fucking Robin Reliance into DeLoreans, which is honestly insane that some this lunatic is
+of these fucking Robin Reliance into DeLoreans, which is honestly insane that some, this, this lunatic lunatic is

 modding Robin Reliance into DeLoreans.